Favourite

 by Christopher Sheldrake

 Serge Lutens Bois Oriental is an Eau de Parfum launched in 1992, created by Christopher Sheldrake.
-The fragrance opens with Spicy, settles into a heart of Cedar, and dries down to a base of Sandalwood and Amber.
+Bois Oriental opens with Spicy, settles into a heart of Cedar, and dries down to a base of Amber and Sandalwood.
+Serge Lutens's Bois Oriental carries a Favourite verdict, a woody-led wear.

 An early-Sheldrake cedar in the Salons du Palais Royal tradition - quietly grand rather than opulent, with Lutens' creamy sandalwood-amber drydown carrying a soft spice halo.
 Reads classy and self-possessed rather than loud.